MooseBeanDev/offboard-script/README.md

 AD Account/Username from the above search

-Select Domain by typing (1) for XXX or (2) for XXX
+Select Domain by typing (1) for XXX or (2) for XXX (Intended for multi-domain forests.
+Edit the script and remove this if you only need to query one domain.)

-Yes or No confirmation to copy over the user's U drive (it will give you its size. say no if the folder is too big.)
+Yes or No confirmation to copy over the user's network share drive (it will give you its size. say no if the folder is too big.)

 NOTE: THIS WILL DELETE THEIR SOURCE FOLDER FROM \\user$ but only if the directories match exactly after the copy.